 Cyber crime has an expansive definition that includes any crime conducted via the Internet, network or digital device.
 Capturing digital evidence, such as that found on cellular phones, GPS devices, computers, tablets and network servers, is crucial to investigating and solving cyber crimes.
-Digital evidence now plays a role in virtually every crime, including those thought of as street crimes like homicide, robbery, drug crimes, and theft.
-Other crimes may occur entirely online, like stalking or identity theft.
-Strong cyber crime investigative capabilities are necessary for solving both types of crimes.
+Strong cyber crime investigative capabilities are also critical for solving traditional crime.

-The chief plays an important role in ensuring officers and investigators are prepared to properly handle these complex crimes and investigations.
-Considerations chiefs should take into account when overseeing their cyber crime investigations include:
+The chief plays an important role in ensuring officers and investigators are prepared to handle these complex crimes and investigations.
+Chiefs may need to consider:

 Training patrol officers and investigators on cyber crime protocol